RubenRita/FibonacciAPI/README.md

-Flask + React JS : REST API notes APP.
+Flask + React JS : REST API Fibonacci Number.

-I made this project to learn about rest api, how to make it, make better understanding how jwt work.
-If you wanna use this project you must run following code before starting
+Simple API that gives you a list of N-th fibonacci numbers!

+First create a new virtual environment:
+  - virtualenv flask or (other name)
+  -

 install pip packages